Minecon724/PixelStart.sh/README.md

 ```bash
 $ ./start.sh wdcheck
 ```
-Crontab : For every 5 minutes.
+Crontab: Run every 5 minutes.
 ```
 */5 * * * * bash /path/to/server/start.sh wdcheck
 ```
-## Check function return code :
+## Check function return code:
 ### Using ./start.sh check will return a status code, here is some explanation about it.
-**From 0 to 7** : Basically, the server file was missing.
+**From 0 to 7** : The server file is missing.
-When 2, 4 or 6 is returned,it seems there is a server online.
+When 2, 4 or 6 is returned, it seems there is a server online.

 **From 8 to 9** : The server is offline.
 * (8 = no server running at specified port)